mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 BPIO2 is now available on the second serial port (the one not used by the terminal).

 {{% alert context="danger" %}}
+**Nothing working?**
-Nothing working?
-Be sure the BPIO2 binmode is selected.
+- Be sure the BPIO2 binmode is selected
+- Connect to the second serial port (not the terminal serial port).
 {{% /alert %}}

 ## Python Library